wskplho/fsx.github.com/_posts/2009-12-22-animelist-02-beta-1.markdown

 title: AnimeList 0.2-beta1
 author: Frank
 date: 2009-12-22 17:30:39 +0200
-categories: [AnimeList, Python, PyGTK, Beta release]
+categories: [AnimeList, Python, PyGTK, Beta-release]
 ---

 Finally!
 I have been working on this for a while.
 Also because I rewrote it two